d12frosted/elpa-mirror/gnu/plz-readme.txt

         `HEADERS' may be an alist of extra headers to send with the request.

+        `BODY' may be a string, a buffer, or a list like `(file FILENAME)' to upload a file from disk.

         `BODY-TYPE' may be `text' to send `BODY' as text, or `binary' to send it as binary.